alandefreitas/mdsplit/docs/index.md

 `mdsplit` is a tool to split a bulky markdown file into smaller files.
 The main purpose of `mdsplit` is to generate documentation with GitHub Pages from README.md files.
 It can be integrated with GitHub actions to regenerate the documentation whenever the README.md file is updated.

-See a [LIVE DEMO](https://alandefreitas.github.io/mdsplit/) and compare it with this [README.md](https://github.com/alandefreitas/mdsplit/blob/master/README.md) file.

 [![Facebook](https://img.shields.io/twitter/url/http/shields.io.svg?style=social&label=Share+on+Facebook&logo=facebook)](https://www.facebook.com/sharer/sharer.php?t=mdsplit:%20split%20a%20bulky%20README.md%20into%20a%20nice%20documentation&u=https://github.com/alandefreitas/mdsplit/)
 [![QZone](https://img.shields.io/twitter/url/http/shields.io.svg?style=social&label=Share+on+QZone&logo=qzone)](http://sns.qzone.qq.com/cgi-bin/qzshare/cgi_qzshare_onekey?url=https://github.com/alandefreitas/mdsplit/&title=mdsplit:%20split%20a%20bulky%20README.md%20into%20a%20nice%20documentation&summary=mdsplit:%20split%20a%20bulky%20README.md%20into%20a%20nice%20documentation)